BgeeDB/bgee-unil/src/markdown/support/expression-comparison/expression-comparison.md

 The expression comparison tool allows for the comparison of gene expression for a list of genes in anatomical entities.
 If the genes listed belong to a single species, their expression is compared in all anatomical entities with expression data.
-If the genes listed belong to different species, their expression is compared in homologous anatomical entites with expression data
+If the genes listed belong to different species, their expression is compared in homologous anatomical entities with expression data
 (deriving from a common ancestral entity in the least common ancestor of the selected species).

 The expression comparison tool is available at [https://www.bgee.org/analysis/expr-comparison](https://bgee.org/analysis/expr-comparison).